NTBlok/django_tutorial/README.md

     ./part_2.sh

-Play with API using django interactive shell (uses ipython, if installed)
+Play with API using django interactive shell (defaults to use ipython, if installed)

     python manage.py shell